 - 1. Looked after children and previously looked after children, as set out in definition 1 on page 5. - 2.
-Previously looked after children outside of England. - 3.
-Children with siblings in the school - 4.
-Children of school staff fulfilling a skills shortage role - 5.
+Children with siblings in the school - 3.
+Children of school staff fulfilling a skills shortage role - 4.
 All other children

 Definitions relating to the criteria